Komaki Kikuchi

 Komaki Kikuchi (born 22 February 1997) is a Japanese fencer.
 She won the gold medal in the women's team foil event at the 2018 Asian Games held in Jakarta, Indonesia.

 In 2019, she won the gold medal in the women's team foil event at the Asian Fencing Championships held in Chiba, Japan.
 In the same year, she also competed in the women's foil event at the World Fencing Championships held in Budapest, Hungary.
 She was eliminated in her first match by Julia Walczyk of Poland.

+At the 2024 Summer Olympics, Kikuchi won the bronze medal in the women's team foil event; it marked Japan's first ever medal in the event.